...

 1. Dial-Up Internet

-• Users in extremely remote areas with no other internet options
+• Users in extremely remote areas with no access to broadband internet

 Pros